deepthi1107/deepthi1107/README.md

 ✨ Currently working on Deep Learning and AI.

-✨ Campus Hero of Girl Script Jalandhar.
+✨ Campus Hero of Girl Script Jalandhar .

 ✨ Data Science intern at Innodatatics, The Sparks Foundation, Tarezameen Foundation.